 ‘The money means nothing, just numbers and papers.
 It’s all about ideas,’ Datuna is reported to have said.

-‘It’s not vandalism.
+Responded Datuna, ‘It’s not vandalism.
 I’m a performance artist and this is my performance.’
-Datuna insisted.

-The Perrotin gallery has since come out to say that it is ‘absolutely not pursuing any legal action” and “never had any plans to from the very beginning.’
+Amid public consternation, and concerns that perhaps the $120K banana art work was never really worth more than the 30 cent banana down the street, the Perrotin gallery announced that it is ‘absolutely not pursuing any legal action” and “never had any plans to from the very beginning.’

 ‘No one from the gallery told this Art Basel attendee that he was going to jail,’ a spokeswoman insisted according to the nypost.